 This discussion shows how the content of subject areas can be employed to ensure that:

-- all students, including in particular EAL learners, are given opportunities to improve their English language skills
+- all students, including EAL learners in particular, are given opportunities to improve their English language skills

 - the learning outcomes of the Victorian Curriculum and the EAL Developmental Continuum can be enhanced by learning across the curriculum.